bcarterterp/Flap/README.md

+## How to Run

+- First, create a .env file at the root of the project.
+This file will include the api key for spoonacular:
+ `SPOONACULAR_API_KEY=<insert api key here from 1password>`

+- Create generated files from the below command:
+  `flutter pub run build_runner clean && flutter pub run build_runner build --delete-conflicting-outputs`

+- You can launch the app two ways:
+  - Terminal: Use the below command (substitute 'dev' with the flavor you need) `flutter run --flavor dev --dart-define="FLAVOR=dev" `
+  - Launch from VS Code: In the Run and Debug menu, there will be a drop-down menu with flavors specified - as well as unit tests / integration test build configurations.

 ## Philosophy

 - Code is organic, and changes frequently, so as a team we should be aligned on how it grows, and is maintained.
 The base architecture should be built keeping [SOLID](https://www.digitalocean.com/community/conceptual-articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) in mind.
 Allowing for flexibility when needed, but also dependable.
 It should be easy for newer people to ramp up, because no one likes to spend a month just to start contributing.
 Everyone has ownership of the codebase.
 Take a look [here](https://www.tatvasoft.com/outsourcing/2022/05/software-development-principles.html) for more direction!